Updated July 1, 2021

-Though a 1st-trimester ultrasound is most accurate at confirming your due date, a second-trimester ultrasound can still help to confirm the accuracy of your due date or EDC (estimated date of confinement).
+Though a 1st-trimester ultrasound is most accurate at confirming your due date, second-trimester screening ultrasounds can also help confirm the accuracy of your due date or EDC (estimated date of confinement).

 Establishing your due date based on your last menstrual period is most accurate if your menstrual cycle is regular and ovulation occurs at midcycle.